 Away from work, Jo enjoys yoga and running.

-The Employment Appeal Tribunal held that the university had failed to comply with its obligation to consult collectively under section 188 of the Trade Union and Labour Relations (Consolidation) Act 1992 when it sent out lists of fixed term staff who were to be made redundant.
-In particular, it had not attempted to consult on ways of avoiding, reducing and mitigating the effects of redundancies, and it had not complied with the duty to provide information.
+- Represented the UCU in an Employment Appeal Tribunal which held that Lancaster University had failed to comply with its obligation to consult collectively under Section 188 of the Trade Union and Labour Relations (Consolidation) Act 1992 when it sent out lists of fixed-term staff who were to be made redundant.

 Member of the Professional Support Lawyers Network.
 Jo is also a member of Liberty, the Palestine Solidarity Campaign and Greater Manchester Law Centre.